Buzut/steroids/README.md

 * Markdown rendering function to render Markdown in templates
 * Image optimisation built-in
 * And many more, just take a look at [functions.php](functions.php)

+### Assets pre-compression
+CSS, JavaScript and SVG files are pre-compressed in both Brotli and Gzip so that your webserver will be able to server better compressed files even faster!

 #### `steroids` prefix
 Functions are prefixed by `steroids_` to avoid collision.
 If you want to rename them, you can do so with a project wide search and replace to replace all instances of `steroids_` by the awesome name you chose.